Nappy rash is common in babies and can usually be treated at home.

 It can be caused by:

 - your baby's skin being in contact with pee or poo for a long time

 - not cleaning the nappy area or changing the nappy often enough

 - the nappy rubbing against your baby's skin

-- soap, detergent or bubble bath
+- an allergic reaction to soap, detergent or bubble bath

 - some types of medicines, such as antibiotics or laxatives (used to make a baby poo more often)